NetSecQuin/ReputationChecker/README.md

 ### Verdicts

 The wildfire reputation checker utalizes a curl request to the get/verdicts API.
-It responds with an analysis of clean, malicious or unknown, however it will also output a verdict code for a more detailed description of the anaylsis.
+The script is programmed to responds with an analysis of clean, malicious or unknown, however it will also output a verdict code for a more detailed description of the anaylsis.
 These verdict codes can be explained as below:

 ```